This collection was curated by an ASCCC OERI discipline lead. A comprehensive list of current discipline leads is available.

 Pros: Covers a variety of hospitality topics

 Cons: Has a Canadian focus which may be lacking for non-Canadian audiences.
-Ancillary resources not readily available. - Cultural Heritage Tourism Event Planning and Management (Lumen) (Cultural Heritage Tourism Event Planning and Management (Lumen) – LibreTexts (CC BY 4.0)
+Ancillary resources not readily available. - Artificial Intelligence in Hospitality: A Future Not Far (Roy, 2020) (CC BY)

 Content